theesue/theesue.github.io/README.md

 to its value. (i.e key : value => hello : nyob zoo).

 ### Goal:
 Create a minimal static website to translate Hmong : English and learn as much as I can.
+Ultimately, using this to make a dynamic webpage using NodeJS and MYSQL or MongDB.

 ### What I learned:
   1. HTML